- Should the kennel cough vaccine be given during COVID-19?

 To win one of the prizes, a submitted paper must be considered by our judges to be at a ‘publishable standard’.
 All submissions will be considered for publication, so even if you don’t submit one of the winning entries you still stand a chance of having your paper and name published in Veterinary Evidence.

 Multiple authors are allowed, but they must all be undergraduate students.
 Any cash prize will be divided by the number of authors.

 - RCVS Knowledge will publicise details of the award and the names of award winners on our websites and in other relevant publications.

 How to write a Knowledge Summary

-Knowledge Summaries are like Critically Appraised Topics; they answer a specific clinical question by looking at the best available evidence.
+Knowledge Summaries are like Critically Appraised Topics; they answer a specific and focused clinical question by looking at the best available evidence.